When you sign a purchase agreement on a house, you should get a home inspection before closing.

 Home Inspection Checklist

-Home inspectors will not check all of the same issues.
-There is not a universal home inspection checklist that every home inspector uses.
+Most home inspectors check many of the same possible issues.
+However, there is not a universal home inspection checklist that every company uses.
 Make sure that your report at least includes the following.

 Foundation – Make sure there are no obvious cracks in the foundation by looking around the walls and ceilings.
-Do the same to the exterior of the home looking for cracked bricks and trees planted to close to the home.
+Do the same to the home’s exterior, looking for cracked bricks and trees planted close to the home.

 Drainage – Check the gutters and ensure water will flow away from the foundation.

-Roof – Do the singles need to be replace?
-Asphalt shingles has a lifespan of 15-40 years.
+Roof – Do the singles need to be replaced?
+Asphalt shingles have a lifespan of 15-40 years.

 Electrical– Test the outlets to make sure they work, do the same with the lights.

-Water sprinklers – If the home has water sprinklers installed, run the system to make sure all zones are functioning correctly.
+Water sprinklers – If the home has water sprinklers installed, run the system to ensure all zones are functioning correctly.

-Air conditioning and heater – Check the air condition and heating systems to make sure they are working properly and need no repairs.
+Air conditioning and heater – Check the air condition and heating systems to ensure they are working properly and need no repairs.

-Odor – If the home smells, people just assume it was the previous owners, not the smell of the house itself.
-Make sure all areas of the home are dry and nothing is leaking.
+Odor – If the home smells, people assume it was the previous owners, not the smell of the house itself.
+Make sure all areas of the home are dry, and nothing is leaking.
 Wet areas can cause musty smells.

 Termite Inspection – Check interior attic and exterior of the home for termites and existing termite treatment systems currently installed and other insect inspection.